ppkantorski/libultrahand/README.md

 ![libultrahand Logo](.pics/libultrahand.png)

 ## Usage
-### Overriding Themes and Wallpapers
+### Overriding Themes, Wallpapers and  Languages

-To customize the theme and wallpaper for your overlay, you can override the default settings by adding the following lines to your `Makefile`:
+To customize theme, wallpaper and / or allow direct language translations for your overlay, you can override the default settings by adding the following lines to your `Makefile`:

 ```
 # Enable appearance overriding